boetiusj/hugo/content/pages/cabinet-painting.md

 - Install new, clean and cool hardware
 - [Leave you in peace](/painting-kitchen-cabinets/) to enjoy your new refuge

-## The Cost to Paint Cabinets in Kansas City:
+## The Cost to Paint Cabinets in Kansas City

 - Depends, of course - finish type, number of steps, color
 - Generally, Kansas City kitchens are in the $3000 (smallish, no island) to $6000 (with island, med. size kitchen).
 Or more.